Single Packet of 10,000 Seeds

 Papaver rhoeas flowers will enjoy an area of full sunlight for the majority of the day and thrive in temperatures of around 70F.
 The soil should be well drained and can be average to rich, although it prefers sandy soils most.
 Areas that consist of hard, compact soil will retain too much moisture, so mixing a light compost is recommended for improved drainage.
-Water daily, with a mist setting, allowing the seeds to receive an adequate amount of moisture, without drowning the seeds or causing them to wash away.
+Water daily, with a mist setting, allowing the seeds to receive an adequate amount of moisture.

 Germination & Growth

-Your Red Poppy / Papaver rhoeas seeds will begin to germinate within roughly 7 to 14 days after sowing.
+Your Poppy seeds will begin to germinate within roughly 7 to 14 days after sowing.
 The plants will reach a mature height of 12 to 30 inches tall, and can be spaced about 6 inches apart.
-Red Poppy / Papaver rhoeas are best established by the masses.
-Sowing a large sum of seeds within a small area will result in a beautiful sea of red blooms.
+Shirley Poppy / Papaver rhoeas are best established by the masses.
+Sowing a large sum of seeds within a small area will result in a beautiful sea of pink & red blooms.